allenzhang3305/magento/README.md

 sudo su -l elk
 jps

-/// You should see the message below
+// You should see the message below
-/// xxx Elasticsearch
+${PID} Elasticsearch
-/// ...
 ```

 #### Start ES demon if you haven't seen the process via the [JPS](https://docs.oracle.com/javase/7/docs/technotes/tools/share/jps.html) command